 The agreed schedule of work has been delivered as planned.
-No material control issues were identified as a result of the work undertaken.
+There were 2 points raised from the Data Protection Audit which were both cleared by the end of the year.

-Review of effectiveness
+Review of Effectiveness

 As accounting officer, the Principal has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by: